bingDump/Abid-kamaluddin/README.md

 - 👋 Hi, I’m Abid Kamaluddin
 - 👀 I’m interested in Python Programming
-- 🌱 I’m currently learning Basic Python and statistic
+- 🌱 I’m currently learning Basic Python web scrapping and statistic
-- 💞️ I’m looking to collaborate on Python for Automation or Data Science
+- 💞️ I’m looking to collaborate on Python for Web Scrapping or Data Science
 - 📫 How to reach me https://www.linkedin.com/in/abidkk4

 <!---